ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 ### Detrimental deployment cycle

-1. deployments so far apart
+1. Deployments so far apart
-2. because many have to approve
+2. Because many have to approve
-3. because so far apart
+3. Because so far apart

 Example:

 - 10 seconds: a mistake is made creating a problem
 - 10 minutes: the solution to the problem is known
-- 6 hours: to approve execute of the solution
+- 6 hours: to approve the execution of the solution

 +++

-- There is a company doing devops which has it harder than what you have it
+- There is a company doing devops which has it harder than what you have it.
 - Treat as a product, not a project.
 Projects have a date.
-Products have value which can continually be improved |
+Products have value which can continually be improved. |
-- It can get worse before better |
+- It can get worse before better. |

 +++